 I’d never even heard of a planetary gear system, but learned in my research that it’s a high-torque engine that provides incredible power and energy output to things like helicopters, automotive transmissions, and marine equipment.
 I researched so many different visuals and ideas, but nothing truly fit so well for always-on demand generation as the planetary gear system.

 So, what makes a planetary gear system a phenomenal visual metaphor for maximizing revenue across Marketing, Sales, and Customer Service?

 Unlike two simple gears meshing together via two to three teeth that can be easily worn and even break from strain, a planetary gear system is comprised of an outer housing ring, a bracket, several interconnected planetary gears, and a middle sun gear which is where power is output.
 The whole system is incredibly strong, durable, and powerful.
 I candidly like that the visual metaphor is evolutionary versus revolutionary.
-And unlike a waterfall, it actually illustrates the components needed for digital transformation and their integration.
+And unlike a waterfall, it actually illustrates the components needed for demand generation and their integration.

 The D3 Methodology Planetary Gear System

 Let’s break down the D3 Methodology planetary gear system’s key components so you can see how everything works together:

 Outer ring gear: The outer ring gear (orange and red) represents the foundational elements essential for any high-functioning Demand Generation engine: people, technology, data, and analytics.
 It surrounds — and encases — the entire planetary gear system.